MS Wildrake

-MS Wildrake/Holger Dane/NSS Felinto Perry (K-11) is a motor diving vessel originally built and used by Norwegian Company.
-She was renamed Holger Dane after being sold to Denmark and finally NSS Felinto Perry (K-11) in the Brazilian Navy as a submarine relief ship from the Brazilian Navy.
-It is equipped to support diving, fire fighting and rescue of submarines.
+MS Wildrake/Holger Danske/NSS Felinto Perry was a motor diving vessel built in Norway and used by the Norwegian company K/S Wilhelmsen Marine Services A/S. She was renamed Holger Dane after being sold to Denmark and finally NSS Felinto Perry (K-11) in the Brazilian Navy as a submarine relief ship from the Brazilian Navy.
+It was equipped to support diving, fire fighting and rescue of submarines.

 Service in Norway

 1970s

 The MS Wildrake was a diving support vessel constructed for and owned by Anders Wilhelmsen AS, a Norwegian shipping company.
 It had a built-in saturation diving system designed and built by another Norwegian company, Møllerodden AS.
 In May 1979, Infabco began negotiations for exclusive rights to the Wildrake.
 In June and early July, with the Wildrake moored near Ulsteinvik, Infabco personnel prepared its diving system for use.
 The system was certified by Det Norske Veritas (DNV) on 3 July 1979.
 In mid-July, 17 bell runs were conducted from the Wildrake to prepare the SALM base for the reattachment.